SteTR/Emost-Bot/README.md

 # Emost-Bot
 Emost-Bot is a music bot for discord using only voice commands.
-It will listen to only one person who types the !connect command in a text channel.
+It will listen to only one person who types the {prefix}connect command in a text channel.
+The bot works in a similar manner to the voice assistant on modern phones.

-# Text Commands(prefix: !)
+# Text Commands(default prefix: !)
 * connect
 * disconnect

-# Voice Commands (hotword: bumblebee)
+# Voice Commands (default hotword: bumblebee)
 * play {song name}
 * skip
 * pause
 * resume

 # Known Issues
-* None as far as I'm aware when only connecting to one server, may have issues with multiple connections
+* When queueing a song, it would queue play the most recently added song.
+** Cause: Using a stack instead of a queue.

-# Planned Updates
+# Planned Implementations
 * Add a signal to indicate the hotword has been recognized (e.g. ping noise when hotword is heard).
 * Allow the ability to listen to multiple users as opposed to one.
 * More commands